 Dress Code Violations: Students not in uniform will be sent to the office and parents must bring a correct uniform.
-Students will receive a conduct penalty if there is any dress code violation.
 For every three dress code violations will result in a detention.

 Spirit Wear: True North Spirit shirts can be worn on Fridays only with uniform bottoms and uniform shoes, unless specified otherwise by administration.
+Sports jackets/sweaters are considered spirit wear and can only be worn on Fridays or a game day.

-Cold Weather: All sweaters and jackets must be purchased from Dennis Uniform.
+Cold Weather: All sweaters and jackets must be purchased from All Uniform Wear.
 Sweatpants are available for PE days.
-Leggings should not be worn under skorts or shorts.
+Leggings should not be worn under skorts (K-6) or shorts.